Early detection and screening can save your life.

 We screen your genetics for harmful changes in 51 genes linked to common cancers.
 Including cancer of the digestive tract (bowel, stomach and pancreas), kidneys, bladder, breast, ovary, and prostate.

 All results come with recommendations for how you can reduce your risk.
-For example it might mean we recommend colonoscopy screening for bowel cancer or MRI screening to prevent breast cancer.
+For example, it might mean we recommend colonoscopy screening for bowel cancer or MRI screening to prevent breast cancer.
 We will also tell you how your lifestyle might impact on your risk.

-Your Genetic Screening Journey
+Your Genetic Screening

 Consultation